 Dawn Michele – Right, it can be that way sometimes.
 It is a shame.
 Ultimately, we feel like everything happens for a reason and we end up where we are supposed to be in the long run.
 We just have to not worry about that.
 In the very beginning of our career, because we had been labeled as a Christian band, there were a lot of people that would just never give us a chance, which is kind of sad.
 Then there are the other people that say, “You guys are amazing, I cannot believe that you are supposed to be a Christian band.”
 I guess in some ways you just have to overcome odds, and from that perspective, that sometimes can be kind of a cool thing to have something to stand up under and come up as underdogs.

 CrypticRock.com – Absolutely true.
-Speaking of labels, Fireflight has always really been known as a Hard Rock band through your records, but now the band really change direction with their latest album, Innova.
+Speaking of labels, Fireflight has always really been known as a Hard Rock band through your records, but now the band really changed direction with their latest album, Innova.
 This is definitely a change in direction for the band.
 What was the writing and recording process like for this new album?

 Dawn Michele – Well, we wanted to grow.
 I think we were having heartfelt discussions about our career; where it was going and whether it was going to continue.
 It is a hard road as a Rock band, it really is.
-It has been traditionally, and its getting harder every day.
+It has been traditional, and it’s getting harder every day.
 Especially with our label, which did not really know what to do with a Rock band, so we have always been the odd ones out.
 We love Rock music, so that was our passion, and we really believe that there were a lot of people out there who loved it too.
 We wanted to maintain who classic Fireflight was, but we also wanted to keep growing because we realized if we sound exactly the same as we did fifteen years ago, then we are dated and we are probably irrelevant (laughs).
 We do not want to be irrelevant.

 I think what is most important though is communication; if people do not understand where you are coming from, if they do not understand what you are saying, then it is kind of all pointless to us.
 We have been doing this for a long time and we have had a lot of great success, but it is still really hard work and none of us is on easy street by any means.
 No artist really does nowadays.
 You really have a greater cause to do what you are doing, otherwise you should just pick something easier (laughs).
 Something that does not make you miss all your family’s birthdays or have you flying all the time.
 I think, for us, this album really was about growing, but while maintaining our integrity.
 We kind of felt pigeonholed through the years, and now that we are an Independent artist, we have so much freedom artistically.
-We were always being guided by a label before, so having this new freedom, we thought, “Let’s just really be free, let these songs go where they go, and we won’t try to steer them, per say, towards the expectations, but just try to guide them towards their greatest potential.”
+We were always being guided by a label before, so having this new freedom, we thought, “Let’s just really be free, let these songs go where they go, and we won’t try to steer them, per se, towards the expectations, but just try to guide them towards their greatest potential.”
 That is what we did and we got a really eclectic album with a lot of variation.
 We were kind of looking for a new kind of heavy, and that is really what we were searching for.
-Most of all, first and foremost, before we even think of genres, we just search for authenticity, the passion, and the message that we have laid in our heart for each song.
+Most of all, first and foremost, before we even think of genres, we just search for authenticity, passion, and the message that we have laid in our hearts for each song.
 We hope to connect with others on the level where they are at, let them be able to listen to that music, and make it about themselves.

 Dawn Michele – I think it was just the fear of trying new things.
 Traditionally, we would write our riffs, and really let it grow from there.
 That is a pretty strict form to start your song off in.
 With these new songs, we started with a track instead, and it kind of opened it up to where were able to augment it with the guitars.
 Also, we have had some lineup changes.
 I think it was just a natural progression for us.
 Justin (Cox) was our lead guitarist for so many years and a key writer.
 He decided to retire from music to stay home with his family, so as we changed our lineup, we changed our writers, and naturally the sound with all of that as well.

 CrypticRock.com – It is definitely a new direction.
-Its a very good direction and many will enjoy the record.
+It’s a very good direction and many will enjoy the record.
 It is well-composed, that is what is most important, and it absolutely does have a lot of catchy tracks on it.
 One of the tracks that really stands out is the “Light Inside.”
 What is the story behind that song?

 Dawn Michele – I think that, for me, our band, we have always tried to be really relational with our fans.
 We have always adhered to maintaining our own social media networks; we are the ones who answer all the messages.
 For years and years, our fans have written us, and our music has always catered to those who are hurting.
 I think it is just a natural progression.
-We just talked about the things that we were going through, the things that we saw people going through, such as friends and family, and just how God was giving us power to overcome, no matter how bad the situation was.
-The people who listened to our music, a lot of them were people who were struggling, and so naturally, when they communicated with us, they were telling us their stories and ambitious.
+We just talked about the things that we were going through, the things that we saw people going through, such as friends and family, and just how God was giving us the power to overcome, no matter how bad the situation was.
+The people who listened to our music, a lot of them were people who were struggling, and so naturally, when they communicated with us, they were telling us their stories and ambitions.

 One thing I hear over and over from people is their great desire to be on stage.
 They ask, “How can I be in a band?
 How did your band get successful?”
 At the end of the day, I feel like there is this great hunger in our society that people just want to be famous.
 They do not necessarily even want to be talented, they just want to be famous.
 I think it is a sad hole we have in our hearts where everyone is hoping they can get everyone to love them.
 If everyone loved them, then they would finally be good enough is what they believe.
 For this song, it is my feeling that God created each and every one of us to be ourselves, and not try and become what other people want us to be.
 Not to hope that everyone else will approve of us, just be ourselves and fill the puzzle piece we are designed to fill here on earth.
 We all have roles, gifts, and talents that we can use in our lives accordingly.
-This song points toward the stars, because everyone wants to be a star, but it draws to the physical illusion of the stars in the sky.
+This song points toward the stars because everyone wants to be a star, but it draws to the physical illusion of the stars in the sky.
 The lyric “Shine where you are,” is saying you do not have to go up and be on stage, you can be your best self where you are.
 The hope is people will listen to the song and feel an overwhelming love for who they are and not feel they need to be someone else.

-CrypticRock.com – It definitely translates very well, and a wonderful way to end the record.
+CrypticRock.com – It definitely translates very well and is a wonderful way to end the record.
 With the change in direction, there is always that “what if” of backlash from fans.
 Do you feel like fans are going to embrace this change or do you feel like there may be some backlash?

 CrypticRock.com – Quite honestly, that is when you are making the art that you believe in.
 Other people will believe in it as well because of it.
 Everything will work out that way because that makes the best art honestly.
-All arts wants to progress.
+All arts want to progress.
 Do you feel like Innova is giving you a fresh perspective on creating music?

 Dawn Michele – I definitely do.
 To be honest with you, the majority of the last several years have been very grueling.
 Especially after getting signed and becoming part of a schedule where you have to put out an album after a certain amount of time.
 They tell you who your producer is going to be, tell you when you are going to record, and you are touring 24-7, trying to keep food on the table.
 Then, suddenly, you have to write at the same time, it is just exhausting.
 In the past, the label would tell us to only have ten songs on the album for the numbers to work right.
 The difference with this album is we are going to do this the best we can and take all the time we need, get other jobs if we have to, stay home from touring, and put the music, as well as fans, first.
 At the end of the day, there was just so much more creative freedom.
 Before, I would dread writing so much.
 I enjoyed this process so much that I want to help people write their albums, which is totally different from the past (laughs).
 I now just have a new passion for music.
 I think I can say that for the whole band as well.